We are still working to obtain content for your car,

 If you need to replace a blown fuse in your Focus, make sure you replace it with one that has the same amperage as the blown fuse.
 If checking and replacing the fuse for the component in question doesn't work, we recommend seeking assistance from a trusted professional mechanic.
 They should be able to figure out if the component needs to be replaced or if there is a short or some other problem with your Focus.

-One of the easiest fluids to top off - learn how to open the hood and where the reservoir is on your car2009 Ford Focus SE 2.0L 4 Cyl.
+Learn how to diagnose and fix minor oil leaks in your car2009 Ford Focus SE 2.0L 4 Cyl.
 Sedan (4 Door)